Ruida-Xie/ruida-xie.github.io/_teaching/2-billion.md

 * No mid course maneuvers, gravity assists or continuous thrust options

 ## Download Link
-The link will be released later
+The link will be released later.
+Contact: ruida.space@gmail.com